OCA/manufacture-reporting/mrp_bom_structure_report_level_1/README.rst

 To use this module, you need to:

-1. Go to 'Manufacturing / Master Data / Bill of Materials'
+1. Go to 'Manufacturing / Products / Bill of Materials'
 2. Select a BoM and
 3. Go to 'Print > BoM Structure (Level 1)'